 Filming locations used for new The Secret Garden movie starring Colin Firth

 A new adaptation of The Secret Garden finally arrives at cinemas and on Sky Cinema this week after its much-delayed UK release.
+So where was The Secret Garden 2020 filmed?

 The first sentence of Frances Hodgson Burnett’s famous novel describes orphaned child protagonist Mary Lennox as, “the most disagreeable-looking child ever seen”.